-A comparative study of the functions and powers of the two houses of our Parliament may leads to an impression that the Lok Sabha is more powerful than the Rajya Sabha.
+A comparative study of the functions and powers of the two houses of our Parliament may lead to an impression that the Lok Sabha is more powerful than the Rajya Sabha.
 There is no doubt that the Indian Parliament is constituted on the basis of the principle of bicameralism, that is, legislature having two houses or chambers.
 The lower house or the House of the People being composed of directly elected members has an edge over the upper chamber.
 But here, it must be noted that the Constitution has also established a federal system of government.
 Even there was unanimity among the framers for achieving a balance between the direct representation of the people and the representation of the units.
 Keeping in mind the aspirations of our forefathers, the two houses should not be designated as such to exalt one and denigrate the other.
-Infact, what should prevail is the convention of harmony and cooperation between the two.
+In fact, what should prevail is the convention of harmony and cooperation between the two.

+The Parliament of India consists of the President and the two houses.
+The lower house is called the House of the People or Lok Sabha while the upper house is called The Council of States or Rajya Sabha .

+• The members of the Lok Sabha are elected directly by the people.
+The Rajya Sabha is the indirectly elected upper chamber .
-- The House of the People is commonly known as the Lok Sabha.
-It is the lower or the popular chamber of the Indian Parliament. - The members of the Lok Sabha are elected directly by the people. - At present it consists of 550 elected members.
-Of these a maximum of 20 seats are reserved for members from the Union Territories. - Members of the Lok Sabha are elected from each state which is divided into territorial constituencies that are more or less of the same size with regard to population.

-- Each state is divided into territorial constituencies in such a manner that the ratio between the population of each constituency and the number of seats allotted to it, is and as far as practicable, same throughout the state. - The normal term of the Lok Sabha is five years which begins from the date of its first meeting. - The house shall meet atleast twice a year and the interval between two consecutive sessions shall be less than six months. - The powers and functions of the Lok Sabha are wide and varied which includes legislative, executive, judicial along with other essential powers. - The lower house or the House of the People being composed of directly elected members has an edge over the upper chamber or the Rajya Sabha. - Each house of Parliament has its own presiding officer called the Speaker who presides over the House of the People. - The Speaker occupies an office that carries both great dignity and high authority.
-The functions and powers of the Indian Speaker emanate both from the provisions of the Constitution and the Rules of Procedure made in pursuance of them for conducting the business of the Parliament. - However, a study of the powers of the Speaker in practice, shows that he/she has not been able to gain that high level of dignity in India which is enjoyed by his/ her English counterpart since India is yet to develop a sound tradition of Speakers being a non party man.
+- At present Lok Sabha consists of 550 elected members.
+Of these a maximum of 20 seats are reserved for members from the Union Territories.
+The maximum membership of the Rajya Sabha is limited to 250, just about half of the maximum membership originally fixed for the House of the People. - Members of the Lok Sabha are elected from each state which is divided into territorial constituencies that are more or less of the same size with regard to population.
+Each state is divided into territorial constituencies in such a manner that the ratio between the population of each constituency and the number of seats allotted to it, is and as far as practicable, same throughout the state. - The normal term of the Lok Sabha is five years which begins from the date of its first meeting.
+Like the American Senators the members of the Rajya Sabha are elected for six years.
+At the end of every second year, one-third of the members are re elected. - Lok Sabha has presiding officer called the Speaker who presides over the House.
+The Speaker occupies an office that carries both great dignity and high authority. - The Rajya Sabha holds its session under the chairmanship of the Vice President who is its ex-officio presiding officer.
+It elects its own Vice Chairman who functions during the absence of the Chairman.
+Its quorum is 1/10 of the total number of the members. - Lok Sabha or the House of the People being composed of directly elected members has an edge over the upper chamber or the Rajya Sabha

+Essay Type Questions :

 - 1. Discuss the composition of the Indian Parliament with special reference to the electoral methods, term and session of the lower house. - 2.
 Analyse the powers and functions of the Lok Sabha. - 3.
-Examine the powers and functions of the Speaker.
+Examine the powers and functions of the Speaker - 4.
+Examine the powers and functions of the Rajya Sabha